-One in four people, at some point in their life, experience a form of low mood, depression, anxiety or stress-related illness in the UK.
+One in six people, at some point in their life, experience a form of low mood, depression, anxiety or stress-related illness in the UK.
 They can affect any person at any time in their life and can result in people finding themselves losing interest in things they previously enjoyed.

 What is low mood?

 Low mood usually improves after a few days or weeks.
 In its mildest form it can mean being in low spirits but if these negative feelings don't go away or get worse, it can lead to depression which can be debilitating.